NiloofarAZAD/ViT-and-CNN-Based-UNet-Models-Semantic-Segmentation-Aerial-Imagery/README.md

-# Multiclass Semantic Segmentation on Aerial Imagery Using U-Net and UNETR (Vision Transformers-based U-Net)
+# Multiclass Semantic Segmentation on Aerial Imagery Using U-Net and UNETR (Vision Transformers U-Net)

 ⚡ A Comparison of CNN-based U-Net and UNETR (Vision Transformers-based U-Net) Models for Multiclass Semantic Segmentation on Aerial Images